Field days in Australia

 Field days in Australia usually take place as part of an agricultural show, though field days focus on agricultural industry and equipment rather than livestock.
-A Landcare survey conducted in 1992/93 revealed Australian farmers place a high value on field days.
+A Landcare Australia survey conducted in 1992/93 revealed Australian farmers place a high value on field days.

 New South Wales

 The Australian National Field Days which began in 1952 is an annual agricultural exhibition held at Orange, New South Wales each year.
 Field days have been held at Henty since 1963, and are held in the third week of September each year.
 Over 60,000 people visit over the three-day period Tuesday to Thursday.
 There are over 600 exhibitors each year, and it is one of the largest in Australia and displays new agricultural equipment and technology for farmers.
 The event is now held at a permanent all-weather rural exhibition site with broad display avenues including a square kilometre (250 acres) of car parking and an on-site airstrip.

 AgQuip, held in August at Gunnedah, attracts over 100,000 visitors.
 It is sponsored by the Commonwealth Bank, and started in 1973.
 Murrumbidgee Farm Fair is a Field Day which began in 1988 is held at the Yanco Agricultural Institute in Yanco which is held over two days in May of each year and attracting 15,000 visitors.
 A field day is held each year at Murrumbateman in October and has about 20,000 visitors.
 They began in 1979.